bhanML/Masking/README.md

 # Masking
-NIPS'18: Masking: A New Perspective of Noisy Supervision
+NIPS'18: Masking: A New Perspective of Noisy Supervision (Tensorflow implementation).

-Tensorflow implementation will be released soon.
+Instructions will come soon.